 Aesthetics and Function

 The shape of your nose affects the function of your nose.
 It is possible to achieve a well-proportioned nose that works efficiently.
-Some people have a crooked nose as a result of injury and would like it straightened so that they can breathe better.
-With the application of the latest techniques in rhinoplasty, the doctors at FacesFirst can help you to achieve the look you want.
-Our attention to the function of your nose allows you to achieve a balance of clear nasal breathing and facial harmony.
+For example, some people have a crooked nose as a result of injury and would like it straightened so that they can breathe better.
+With the application of the latest techniques in rhinoplasty, the doctors at FacesFirst can help you achieve the look you want, and our attention to the function of your nose allows you to achieve clear nasal breathing as well as facial harmony.